Switcheo/tradehub/README.md

 ## Upgrading your node

 When upgrading a minor binary version (e.g. 1.8.0 to 1.8.1), there should be no changes in consensus or chain state.
-In this case, we can simply patch the node and CLI binaries - `switcheod` and `switcheocli` by hot replacing them.
+In this case, we can simply patch the node and CLI binaries - `switcheod` and `switcheocli` by hot replacing them into v1.8.0 folder, which is where cosmovisor/current is pointing to.
 This should only be done when your chain have been fully caught up.

 If you have a sentry node, upgrade sentry node first then upgrade validator node.